awsdocs/aws-cost-management-user-guide/doc_source/billing-get-answers.md

 Cost Explorer is available 24 hours after you activate the feature\.

-For more information about Cost Explorer, see [Analyzing your costs with Cost Explorer](ce-what-is.md)\.
+For more information about Cost Explorer, see [Analyzing your costs with AWS Cost Explorer](https://docs.aws.amazon.com/cost-management/latest/userguide/ce-what-is.html)\.

 ## Monitoring your Free Tier usage<a name="billing-support-Free"></a>